Light in the Darkness

 Now we have three followers who are joined the next day by Philip and Nathaniel who declares, “Rabbi, you are the Son of God; you are the King of Israel.”8 That is all rather clear and potent stuff.
 But we still do not have the direct claim to Messiahship by Jesus that we are looking for.

-It would seem that the next event, in the mind of a good publicist, would be the ideal time for such an announcement – at least Mary, his mother seemed to think so.
+It would seem that the next event, in the mind of a good publicist, would be the ideal time for such an announcement—at least Mary, his mother, seemed to think so.
 It is the report of the first recorded miracle of Jesus, turning water into wine.
 And lest you think this was just a bottle or two, do the calculations.
 It was 150 gallons or about one half ton of wine.
 But still no announcement.

 With the Passover nearing, Jesus went to Jerusalem and found a corrupt market extravaganza raging on in the name of religion and worship.
 “In the temple courts he found men selling cattle, sheep and doves, and others sitting at tables exchanging money.
 So he made a whip out of cords, and drove all from the temple area, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
 To those who sold doves he said, ‘Get these out of here!
 How dare you turn my Father’s house into a market!’”9